marcelo-s/akka-framework-test/README.md

-# Akka (Java) IoT Wireless Sensor Network with Docker Swarm
+# Akka (Java) IoT Wireless Sensor Network Framework with Docker Swarm.
+Using FatJar and metrics.

-This is a Java implementation of an IoT Scenario that consist of a Wireless Sensor Network that sends readings from the sensors to create forecasting models using the ARIMA technique.
+This is a Java implementation of an IoT Framework for a Wireless Sensor Network scenario that sends readings from the sensors to create forecasting models using the ARIMA technique.

-Yes, this is a Java application!
-Finally!
+There are special classes created to measure the processing time of the tasks.
+This framework uses docker swarm to deploy the different nodes of the application on the fog network.

 ## Architecture components

-The IoT scenario has the following componets:

 * IoT Cluster: Cluster with the IoT sensors and an IoT manager.
 The manager is in charge of receiving all the data from the sensors and passing it to the Master cluster.
 Uses Mosquitto broker.